-- Parent Conference Parents are informed of the situation and asked to administer appropriate discipline. - After-School Detention Student performs after-school class work or clean-up duties. - In-School Detention (ISD) Student is removed from the classroom for the entire day and completes classroom assignments.
+- Parent Conference Parents are informed of the situation and asked to administer appropriate discipline at home. - After-School Detention Student performs after-school class work or clean-up duties. - In-School Detention (ISD) Student is removed from the classroom for the entire day and completes classroom assignments.
 The student will not eat in the cafeteria or attend any school function during school hours and may be automatically placed on disciplinary probation.
 Students may participate in after-school activities at the discretion of the coach/advisor.
 (Students may face further consequences in other clubs or activities: i.e.: Jr. Beta Club, Student Council, athletics, fine arts, homecoming court, etc.) - In-School Suspension (ISS) Student is removed from the classroom for the entire day and completes classroom assignments.
 The student will not eat in the cafeteria or attend any school function during school hours and will be automatically placed on disciplinary probation.
 All missed work that is due during the suspension (tests, projects, homework, etc.)

-will be reduced by half a letter grade (5 percentage points).Students may participate in afterschool activities at the discretion of the coach/advisor.
+will be reduced by half a letter grade (5 percentage points).
+Students may participate in after-school activities at the discretion of the coach/advisor.
 (Students may face further consequences in other clubs or activities: i.e.: Jr. Beta Club, Student Council, athletics, fine arts, homecoming court, etc.)

 - Out-of-School Suspension Student will not be permitted on academy property or allowed to attend any school functions during the school day or after school hours.
 The student will also be automatically placed on disciplinary probation.
 All missed work that is due during the suspension (tests, projects, homework, etc) will be reduced by one letter grade (10 percentage points).
 (Students may face further consequences in other clubs or activities: i.e.: Jr. Beta Club, Student Council, athletics, fine arts, homecoming court, etc.) - Disciplinary Probation A student placed on disciplinary probation will have a specified time to correct poor behavior or attitude.
-A student may be placed on disciplinary probation based on the following factors: - Deliberate defiance and disobedience - A rebellious spirit (negative, mocking or scorning attitude) which is unchanging after much effort by teachers - An accumulation of multiple demerits over the course of the school year - Several after-school detentions in a quarter - An in-school detention, in-school suspension, or out-of-school suspension
+A student may be placed on disciplinary probation based on the following factors: - Deliberate defiance and disobedience - A rebellious spirit (negative, mocking or scorning attitude) which is unchanging after much effort by teachers - o An accumulation of multiple demerits over the course of the school year - o Any major discipline that occurs.